carvel-dev/kapp/docs/apply-waiting.md

 #### apps/v1/StatefulSet resource

-Available in v0.32.0
+Available in v0.32.0+.

-When deploying a `apps/v1/StatefulSet` resource, `kapp` will wait for any pods created from the updated template to be ready.
+kapp will wait for any pods created from the updated template to be ready based on StatefulSet's status.
 This behaviour depends on the [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) used.

-Note: For the `OnDelete` strategy, `kapp` will not continue with a deploy until the user manually deletes existing pods.
+Note: kapp does not do anything special when `OnDelete` strategy is used.
+It will wait for StatefulSet to report it's reconciled (expecting some actor in the system to delete Pods per `OnDelete` requirements).

 #### Custom waiting behaviour